j-fitzgerald/StudentRegistration-Android/README.md

 - unregister/waitlist selected courses

 Using the Application:
-Setup a new student and register with the server if one does not alreadhy exist
+Setup a new student and register with the server if one does not already exist
-- Student data is stored on the phone, and loaded on start View my courses:
+- Student data is stored on the phone, and loaded on start

+View my courses:
 - Returns the current courses, split by Currently Registered and Waitlisted
 - Select any course to remove it from Currently Registered or Waitlist
 - Option to delete the local student file for testing <Only 1 student per device is based on assignment restriction>

 Search for courses:
 - Must select a Subject, and can further filter by times and course levels
-- If search results are excessive (over 200 results) requests further filtration Search Results:
+- If search results are excessive (over 200 results) requests further filtration

+Search Results:
 - Display the search results, displaying important course data
 - select any course to display the full course details